The Lincoln Conspirators

 Library of Congress

-21 years old, Surratt was one of Booths most valuable and capable conspirators.
-He was a Confederate spy with a college education who ran mail and correspondence across Union lines, and worked with Confederate Secret Service agents in Canada.
-He introduced Herold and Atzerodt to Booth, and also brought Powell into Booth's orbit.
-John took part in the failed abduction atempt in March 1865, but was in Elmira New York at the time of the assassination.
-He fled to Canada, then England, when he heard news of the crime.
-He lived as a fugitive for several years, serving with the Papal Guards for the Vatican until he was recognized and apprehended in Egypt in 1866.
-Extradited back to the United States, he was tried by a civilian court in 1867.
-The case resulted in a hung jury and Surratt was set free and never tried again.
+John Surratt was one of Booth's most valuable and capable conspirators.
+He was a Confederate spy with a college education who ran mail and correspondence across Union lines.
+He also had contacts with Confederate Secret Service agents in Canada.
+Surratt introduced David Herold and George Atzerodt to Booth.
+He also brought Lewis Powell into Booth's orbit.
+The tavern in Maryland and boarding house in Washington owned by his mother, Mary Surratt, served as safe houses and planning locations for Booth and his conspirators.
+John Surratt took part in the failed abduction attempt on Abraham Lincoln in March, 1865.
+He was in Elmira, New York at the time of the assassination, scouting a prisoner-of-war camp there.
+Surratt fled to Canada, then England, when he heard news of the great crime.
+He lived as a fugitive for over a year, including serving under a pseudonym with the Papal Guards at the Vatican.
+In 1866, he was recognized and escaped again to Egypt, where he was finally apprehended.
+Extradited back to the United States, he faced trial by a civilian court in 1867.
+The case resulted in a hung jury.
+John Surratt was set free and never tried again.
+He began a lecture tour on his role in the kidnapping plot in 1870.
+Public outrage at this brazenness quickly led to the tour's cancellation.
 John Surratt died in 1916, the last surviving Lincoln conspirator.
 Many blamed him for his mother’s death, believing that had he surrendered himself in 1865, he would have been hanged in place of his mother.
-He is buried in New Cathedral Cemetery, Baltimore, MD.
+He is buried in New Cathedral Cemetery, Baltimore, Maryland.

 Bust Photo of Mary Surratt

-Mary Surratt, a southern sympathizer, owned a boarding house in Washington D.C. where the conspirators met and planned the kidnap, and eventually the assassination, of President Lincoln.
-President Johnson called her boarding house “the nest that hatched the egg.”
-Both Powell and Atzerodt also boarded there briefly.
-Following the assassination, John Wilkes Booth and David Herold stopped for supplies at the Surratt Tavern in Surrattsville Maryland (today Clinton MD), which Mary owned and had leased out to tenant John M. Lloyd.
-Earlier on the day of the assassination, she rode down to the tavern and gave Lloyd a package that Booth had given her earlier that morning.
-According to Lloyd, she asked him to “have the shooting Irons ready”.
-Due mainly to the testimony of Lloyd, she received the death sentence for conspiring to assassinate Abraham Lincoln.
-Despite five of the judges at the trial asking that she be granted clemency by President Johnson because of her age and sex, she was put to death by hanging on July 7, 1865.
+Mary Surratt was a Confederate sympathizer and widower in 1865.
+Her son, John Surratt, Jr., was a key member of John Wilkes Booth's conspiracy.
+Mrs. Surratt owned two important properties: a tavern in Maryland and a boarding house in downtown Washington, DC.
+Booth and his conspirators often met at the boarding house to plan the kidnapping, and eventually the assassination, of Abraham Lincoln.
+President Andrew Johnson called Mrs. Surratt's boarding house “the nest that hatched the egg.”
+Both Lewis Powell and George Atzerodt also boarded there briefly.
+Following the assassination, John Wilkes Booth and David Herold stopped for supplies at the Surratt Tavern in Surrattsville (now Clinton), Maryland.
+They met John M. Lloyd, who was leasing the tavern from Mrs. Surratt.
+Earlier on the day of the assassination, she rode down to the tavern and handed Lloyd a package that Booth had given her earlier that morning.
+According to Lloyd, she asked him to “have those shooting irons ready,” referring to guns hidden behind a false wall of the tavern.
+Due mainly to Lloyd's testimony, she received the death sentence for conspiring to assassinate Abraham Lincoln.
+Five members of the military tribunal asked that President Johnson grant her clemency on account of her age and sex.
+Johnson denied their request.
+Mary Surratt died by hanging on July 7, 1865.
 She was the first woman executed by the federal government in the United States.
-Her guilt or innocence, and the appropriateness of the death penalty, has been much debated by historians.
-She is buried at Mount Olivet Cemetery, Washington, D.C.
-The Surratt boarding house still stands today at 604 H St N.W.
-Washington D.C., and is currently in use as a Chinese restaurant and karaoke bar.
+Her guilt or innocence, and the appropriateness of her death sentence, has been much debated by historians.
+She is buried at Mount Olivet Cemetery in Washington, DC.
+The Surratt boarding house still stands today at 604 H Street NW, Washington DC.
+It is currently in use as a Chinese restaurant and karaoke bar.

 Park footer